danielhood/dlp/v2.0/schematics/eagle/vcf.lp.4p.24db/build-notes_vcf.lp.4p.24db-rev1.md

 9. On the back of the board, jumper CUTOFF pot pin 2 to top lead of R4, and CUTOFF pot pin 3 to trimmer R1's pad directly below cutoff pin 2.

-10. On the back of the board, jumper CV ATT pot pin 2 to left pin of R3, and CV ATT pot pin 3 to left pin of CV IN.
+10. On the back of the board, jumper CV ATT pot pin 2 to left pin of R3.
+CV ATT pot pin 3 will have CV IN jack directly jumpered to it.

 11. Solder the cathode of two 1N5232B Zenner diodes.
 On the top of the board, Connect this pair between RES (RV3) pin 1 and CV ATT (RV2) pin 1 (GND).